Judith Brooker, Counsellor

 Before taking my counselling qualifications I worked as mental health advocate.
 As a counsellor I have experience of a general counselling service in the community, counselling in a women’s centre and in a drug and alcohol organisation.

-I have now had ten years experience as a counsellor in private practice.
+I have now had twelve years experience as a counsellor in private practice.

 I undertake regular training and recent short courses I have attended include: